girlCoder8/girlCoder8/README.md

 ****

 **👇🏾👇🏾
-Contact me if you'd like for me to analyze your manual test cases and developing an automation framework from scratch.**
+Contact me if you'd like for me to analyze your manual test cases and develop an automation framework from scratch.**

 - 📫 If you're interested, I can be reached at: **befitnhealthy4life@gmail.com**.